 When one spouse loses or changes his or her job, it can significantly impact a couple’s lifestyle — changes in schedules, income, and security may cause overwhelming stress and result in a couple divorcing.

 Multiple studies have found that men who are out of work are more apt to leave their lives than those who are employed.
 The study also found that women are more likely to divorce unemployed husbands than employed husbands.

 Other life events which can cause a couple to reevaluate their marriage include illness or when children grow up and go off on their own.

 Going through a life event does not mean that you will soon be filing for divorce.
 In fact, knowing what may be the cause of your marital dissatisfaction is a huge step in trying to solve the issues.
 Many married couples who are facing these same issues often turn to couples counseling to work through what may be stressful times.
 Instead of ending their marriage, they discover ways to work together as a team to get through stressful times.

 For those couples who decide that divorce really is there only option, couples counseling can actually help them with communication and other skills that help make their divorce go much more smoothly and give them a good foundation for co-parenting together.

-Thank you to our friends and contributors at Scroggins Family Law, PLLC for their knowledge about divorce.
+Thank you to our friends and contributors at Scroggins Law Group for their knowledge about divorce.